philknight93/Recipe-Site/_recipes/baked_spicy_chicken_sandwich.md

 - 2 cups breadcrumbs
 - 4 Tbs cooking oil
 - Buns, greens, sauce to your liking for serving

-instructions:
+## Instructions
-- Preheat oven to 425F; line a large baking sheet with parchment paper
+1. Preheat oven to 425F; line a large baking sheet with parchment paper
-- In a bowl, combine plain greek yogurt, garlic salt, paprika, cayenne pepper, freshly cracked pepper, and hot sauce together.
+2. In a bowl, combine plain greek yogurt, garlic salt, paprika, cayenne pepper, freshly cracked pepper, and hot sauce together.
 Mix well
-- In another bowl, dump in breadcrumbs
+3. In another bowl, dump in breadcrumbs
-- Coat the chicken thighs with yogurt mixture, then dump them in the breadcrumbs.
+4. Coat the chicken thighs with yogurt mixture, then dump them in the breadcrumbs.
 After evenly coated with breadcrumbs, put chicken thighs on the baking sheet
-- Drizzle cooking oil over all chicken pieces evenly
+5. Drizzle cooking oil over all chicken pieces evenly
-- Bake for 18 minutes at 425F, then flip the chicken and bake for another 16 minutes or until chicken is fully cooked through
+6. Bake for 18 minutes at 425F, then flip the chicken and bake for another 16 minutes or until chicken is fully cooked through
-- Sandwich the baked chicken between buns.
+7. Sandwich the baked chicken between buns.
 Serve it the way you like
----